 Check-in time in Europe is usually 2 pm and we cannot guarantee that hotel rooms will be ready upon arrival in gateway cities.
 Arrangements are made to ensure that check-in and check-out at hotels run smoothly and your Tour Director will advise you in the hotel, the advance of the procedure before arriving at each hotel.

-On departing the hotel always remember to return your room key to reception before boarding the / minibus.
+On departing the hotel always remember to return your room key (room card) to reception before boarding the van / minibus.

 Any additional costs incurred during your stay at the hotels (for example laundry, telephone calls, and bar bills) are your responsibility.

 Whenever there is a two-night stopover, arrangements can be made for your laundry with the chambermaid (at your own cost).
 Please note laundry services are not available on weekends or local holidays.

 Once something is lost it is often difficult to find.
 Best Slovakia Tours company cannot accept responsibility for property lost anywhere, although we will do our utmost to try and recover lost items.
 If on the trip, you should immediately report the loss to your Tour Director who will complete a lost property form and give you a copy for insurance purposes.

 Any lost property found will be returned to you at your own expense.

 If upon arrival at the airport after your flight, your baggage fails to arrive or arrives damaged, go immediately to the airline representative (often situated in the Arrivals Hall before you go through customs) and report your loss/ damage.
 They will ask you for the numbered baggage receipts given to you when you checked your baggage in for the flight.

 They will then commence a search for your baggage, and may award you some compensation to buy essential clothing until your baggage is found.
 You should also contact your Travel Insurance assistance company, as they may help with the recovery of the bag and offer some monetary compensation depending on the length of time the baggage remains missing.